Skip to main content

 Gas and value

-This tutorial defines how =nil; treats gas and message value.
+This tutorial defines how =nil; treats gas and transaction value.

 Definition

-In nil;, every message has two fields responsible for handling gas and value:
+In nil;, every transaction has two fields responsible for handling gas and value:

 • FeeCredit